Brief description of post 30.

 The different shapes of steel and relevant Fy.

-The following steps will be followed to perform the design of a continuous beam.
+The following steps will be followed to Design a continuous beam.

 1-Estimate The Ultimate load for which we have the maximum value of 1.20 Wd+1.60WL or 1.40 Wd for the given two-span continuous beam.